ArturDorfman/interview-prepper/content/guide/typescript.md

 ### What are Decorators in TypeScript and in what cases are they used?
 ### How do TypeScript use namespaces and modules?
 ### What JavaScript to TypeScript migration strategies do you know?
+### What is the difference between types and interfaces?